Print

 • 2 teaspoons sea salt

-• extra virgin olive oil or avocado oil for the pan
+• Extra virgin olive oil or avocado oil, for frying

 Instructions